Factorizations of cycles and multi-noded rooted trees: Proof of Theorem

 Let $\nu$ be a level-$m$ node contained in vertex $s_j,$ and $s_{j_1}, \ldots, s_{j_\ell}$ the vertices connected to $\nu$ with $j_1 < \cdots < j_k < j < j_{k+1} < \ldots < j_\ell$ for some $1 \leq k \leq \ell$.
 Clearly, $s_{j_1},\dots, s_{j_\ell}$ are level-$(m+1)$ vertices.
 Let $n_1,n_2,\dots, n_\ell$ be the number of nodes in $M_{j_1}, M_{j_2}, \dots, M_{j_\ell}.$ Since $\alpha_\nu$ and $\beta_\nu$ are defined already, one sees that there is a unique way to choose $\l(\nu),\alpha_{j_1}', \beta_{j_1}', \dots, \alpha_{j_{e_j-1}}', \beta_{j_{e_j-1}}'$ such that (iii) of Lemma \ref{lem:charLMR} is satisfied for $\nu:$

-Therefore, in this step, we define labels for all the nodes at level-$m$ and $\alpha_j'$ and $\beta_j'$ for all the vertices at level-$(m+1).$ \end{enumerate} It is easy to see that this algorithm defined the unique solutions to $\l, \alpha_\nu, \beta_\nu, \alpha_j', \beta_j'$ that satisfy (i)-(iv) of Lemma \ref{lem:bijlt2t}. \end{proof}
+Therefore, in this step, we define labels for all the nodes at level-$m$ and $\alpha_j'$ and $\beta_j'$ for all the vertices at level-$(m+1).$ \end{enumerate} It is easy to see that this algorithm defines the unique solution to $\l, \alpha_\nu, \beta_\nu, \alpha_j', \beta_j'$ that satisfies (i)-(iv) of Lemma \ref{lem:bijlt2t}. \end{proof}